-Why not start with the most iconic sight of Bhutan?
+Let's start with the most iconic sight of Bhutan.
 Poised with all the grace of its namesake animal overlooking the gorge below, the Tigers Nest Monastery is seemingly unreachable so high up on the jutting cusp of the rocky promontory.

-If you think the views from this cliffside ‘tigers lair’ would be spectacular, you’d be correct.
-The two hour slow climb eases you in through a stunning pine forest, teases you with momentary glimpses of the monastery as you ascend, reminding you to say your prayers as you traverse steep stone steps and finally, you’ll be rewarded with the stunning Buddhist architecture of a monastery that looks like it escaped from the pages of a book.
+You'd be correct if you think the views from this cliffside ‘tigers lair’ would be spectacular.
+The two-hour slow climb eases you through a stunning pine forest and teases you with momentary glimpses of the monastery as you ascend, reminding you to say your prayers as you traverse steep stone steps.
+You’ll be rewarded with an up-close look at the stunning Buddhist architecture of a monastery that looks like it escaped from the pages of a book.

-Offer incense and tie prayer flags, just like the locals do.
-And be sure to thank the deities for a memory you won’t soon forget.
+While you're there, be sure to burn some incense and tie prayer flags, just like the locals do, and, of course, offer your gratitude to the deities for a memory you won’t soon forget.

 Watch a masked dance at one of the annual Tsechus (festivals)

-The best seasons to visit Bhutan are in spring when the valleys give birth to blossoming flowers, and in autumn when the Himalayan peaks frame your blue-sky views.
-Fortunately, these two seasons coincide with two of the biggest festivals Bhutan has to offer and the absolute highlight of these is the mask dance.
+The best seasons to visit Bhutan are spring when the valleys give birth to blossoming flowers, and autumn, when the Himalayan peaks frame your blue-sky views.
+Fortunately, these two seasons coincide with two of the biggest festivals Bhutan has to offer and the absolute highlight of both has to be the mask dances.

 From celebrating victory to protecting people from harmful spirits, this tradition is taken very seriously, bringing people together in their finest clothes through spirituality, communal joy and celebration of the passing of the seasons.
-The dancers practise in the monasteries for weeks before, something also interesting to observe should your schedule not align for the actual festival and give their all to the beating of drums, horns and bells.
-It really is a sight to behold.
+The dancers practise in the monasteries for weeks beforehand, which is also interesting to observe should your schedule not align with the festival itself.
+They give their all to the beating of the drums, horns and bells - it really is a sight to behold.

 Try your hand at archery

-As the national sport of Bhutan, you must try your hand at some archery alongside some locals.
-Far beyond just trying to hit a target, the Bhutanese make a whole social event of the game, with each teams ‘cheerleaders’ making a raucous song and dance, often to distract rival teams while playing.
-And what pairs better with shooting sharp arrows at a target than a spot of drinking?
-Which does makes it even more impressive when hitting a bullseye, and hopefully not a person!
+Far beyond just trying to hit a target, the Bhutanese make a whole social event of the game, with each team's ‘cheerleaders’ making a raucous song and dance, often to distract rival teams while playing.
+And what pairs better with shooting sharp arrows than a spot of drinking?
+Which does make it even more impressive when hitting a bullseye, and hopefully not a person!

-The aim of the game is primarily about bringing people together, so it doesn’t really matter if you hit the target, which is double the distance than that used in the Olympics.
-So, throw yourself into meeting people, having fun and really getting to grips with the social glue that holds the Bhutanese together, and no one will care if you’re aim is a bit off.
+The aim of the game is primarily about bringing people together, so it doesn’t really matter if you hit the target, which is double the distance that is used in the Olympics.
+So, throw yourself into meeting people, having fun and really getting to grips with the social glue that holds the Bhutanese together, and no one will care if your aim is a bit off.